By Amy Hunt

 Before you get started with your deep-clean, you'll want to get rid of any and all food debris that you can—scrape any plates, bowls and pans off into the trash and get rid of any raw ingredients from preparing your meal, such as onion skins or empty cans.
 Now is the time to empty out all of the leftover food from your kitchen gadgets too.
 Even the best food processors and best blenders can be responsible for creating mess in your kitchen!

-Then, make sure to get rid of any unnecessary items that might be lingering in your kitchen—think documents, technology or other such things.
+Then, make sure to get rid of any unnecessary items that might be lingering in your kitchen—think documents, technology or empty plastic bags.
+If have a lot of pans lying around or have run out of spaces to put them, try using some of our clever pan storage ideas.
 Decluttering your home, even in a small way, is an important part of the kitchen cleaning process.

 Once all of that is thrown away and dealt with, you are free to clean and scrub without any obstacles.